 - 1 ¼ cups (295 ml) whole milk

 - ⅔ cup (132 grams) sugar, divided

 - 3 large eggs

-- 1 tablespoon vanilla extract
+- 1 tablespoon (15ml) vanilla extract

 - Pinch of salt

-- 1/2 cup all-purpose flour (spooned and leveled)
+- ½ cup (60 grams) all-purpose flour

-- Powdered sugar, optional
+- Powdered sugar for dusting, optional

 - Use the butter to grease the baking dish.
 Add cherries and place in preheated oven for five minutes.

-Meanwhile, make the batter.
-Place milk, 1/3 cup of the sugar, eggs, vanilla, salt and flour into blender and process on high for one minute.
+- Meanwhile, make the batter.
+Place milk, ⅓ cup of the sugar, eggs, vanilla, salt and flour into blender and process on high for one minute.